 THE LINK FOUNDATION is a tax exempt, not-for-profit organization established in 1953 by Edwin A. (1904-1981) and Marion C. (1907-1995) Link.
-Grants totaling nearly $14 million have been awarded to universities, colleges and other non-profit organizations.
+Grants totaling more than $14 million have been awarded to universities, colleges and other non-profit organizations.

 Mr. Link was best known for his invention of the first successful flight simulator in 1929.
 Prior to his death in 1981, he had accumulated more than 27 patents for aeronautics, navigation and oceanographic equipment.
 Simulators today are used widely for aircraft, spacecraft, ship, surface vehicle and medical training.